 caleyi – named after George Caley, an amateur botanist sent to Australia to collect specimens by Joseph Banks.
 After Caley’s death in 1829, Brown (1830) published a paper on the Proteaceae, naming Grevillea caleyi, a plant, now rare, first found by Caley in 1805 near Belrose.

-This species is threatened with extinction in the wild with a critically endangered listing at both State and Commonwealth level.
+This species is threatened with extinction in the wild with a critically endangered status at both State and Commonwealth level.